krother/academis/posts/sicklecell.md

 ### 2.3 Write a FASTA file

-Save the GenBank entry from task 2.1 to a FASTA file using the SeqIO.write() function.
-The first parameter of write() is a list of sequence records, the second a file open for writing, and the third should be ‘fasta’.
+Save the GenBank entry from task 2.1 to a FASTA file using the function `SeqIO.write()`.
+The first parameter of `write()` is a list of sequence records, the second a file open for writing, and the third should be `"fasta"`.

 ### 2.4 Print information for multiple sequences